 - Faculty development

-The program is open to all female faculty within the Faculty of Medicine.
+The program is open to all women faculty within the Faculty of Medicine.
 Monthly mentoring events are scheduled based on thematic discussions relevant to a career in science or medicine, often with a guest presenter.
 Examples of topics covered are: promotion, leadership, unconscious bias, wellness, communication, professionalism and financial management.
 Whether you are new to the faculty or an experienced faculty member, if you would like to find out more about the mentoring process, are considering becoming a mentor/mentee, or would like to get together and network with other women colleagues and faculty members, please contact the office of Equity, Diversity and Inclusion.

 Assistant Dean, Office of Equity, Diversity and Inclusion